LLNL/sundials/doc/idas/guide/source/Usage/SIM.rst

 Integration of pure quadrature equations
 ========================================

-IDA allows the DAE system to include *pure quadratures*.
+IDAS allows the DAE system to include *pure quadratures*.
 In this case, it is more efficient to treat the quadratures separately by excluding them from the nonlinear solution stage.
 To do this, begin by excluding the quadrature variables from the vectors ``yy`` and ``yp`` and the quadrature equations from